-It is a Policy Objective to implement the Dún-Laoghaire Rathdown County Council Climate Change Action Plan 2019 - 2024 (DLR CCAP) and to transition to a climate resilient low carbon County.
-(Consistent with SO8 of the NPF, RPO 7.32, 7.33 of the RSES)
+It is a Policy Objective to implement and take account of the Dún Laoghaire-Rathdown County Council Climate Change Action Plan 2019 - 2024 (DLR CCAP), to take account of the 'Climate Action and Low Carbon Development (Amendment) Act 2021', and subsequent updates of both and to transition to a climate resilient low carbon County.
+(Consistent with SO8 of the NPF, RPO 7.32, 7.33 of the RSES).

 Planning and the Development Plan already plays a role in each of the key areas identified in the DLR CCAP.
-Having regard to the headings set out in the DLR CCAP, this Draft Development Plan contains a range of policy objectives which aim to mitigate and adapt to climate change.
+Having regard to the headings set out in the DLR CCAP, this Development Plan contains a range of policy objectives which aim to mitigate and adapt to climate change.

 In addition to the specific polices contained in this Chapter, many other Chapters also address the DLR CCAP headings listed above: